 of reproducing deep bass.
 Passive speaker designs always require placement compromises between the areas in the room where the imaging is best (farther out in the room) and where the bass is best (closer to the walls for boundary reinforcement).
 The Model Seven Mk II can be placed out in the room where it images best, while the 11-band EQ ensures “unbeatable” in-room powered- bass performance.

 Our flagship Model Seven Mk II is entirely uncolored and free of cone-imposed distortions that even the most astute listeners never identified as originating from the loudspeaker itself.
-The Perfect Pistons’ startling linearity opens an entirely new window on your music collection revealing nuances only heard by the artists and artisans who made the original recording.
+The Perfect Pistons’ startling linearity opens an entirely new window on your music collection, revealing nuances only heard by the artists and artisans who made the original recording.

-The Model Seven Mk II's advances are rooted in our 30 year-old cornerstone concept, which is to design full-range, time- and phase-accurate, minimum baffle, vertical array speaker systems.
-We introduced this concept with the original Vandersteen Model 2 in 1977 and the fact that narrow speakers with vertically-arrayed drivers are ubiquitous today further demonstrates both the influence and validity of this speaker design.
+The Model Seven Mk II's advances are rooted in our 30-year-old cornerstone concept, which is to design full-range, time- and phase-accurate, minimum baffle, vertical array speaker systems.
+We introduced this concept with the original Vandersteen Model 2 in 1977, and the fact that narrow speakers with vertically arrayed drivers are ubiquitous today further demonstrates both the influence and validity of this speaker design.

 Everything we do at Vandersteen Audio revolves around one simple precept… serve the source.
-In the case of loudspeakers this means faithfully preserving the waveform produced by the power amplifier, including all of the delicate time-domain relationships that comprise the recorded musical performance.
+In the case of loudspeakers, this means faithfully preserving the waveform produced by the power amplifier, including all of the delicate time-domain relationships that comprise the recorded musical performance.

 Perfect-Piston™ driver diaphragms.
 Vandersteen has revolutionized loudspeaker design by combining structural engineering and material technology to create diaphragms that act as perfect pistons throughout their operating ranges and beyond.
 The unique diaphragm material used to make Vandersteen Perfect Piston™ Drivers marries carbon fiber and balsa wood in a unique 3-layer configuration with the highest stiffness-to-weight ratio available and allows all direct-radiating drivers to utilize diaphragms made from the same materials.

 Fusion™ Subwoofers.
-The unique dual-motor, push-pull subwoofers two curvilinear aluminum cones sandwiched together with an exotic honeycomb material built-in to Vandersteen Model Seven Mk II loudspeakers are unlike anything else on the market.
+The unique dual-motor, push-pull subwoofers, two curvilinear aluminum cones sandwiched together with an exotic honeycomb material built-in to Vandersteen Model Seven Mk II loudspeakers are unlike anything else on the market.
 They don’t simply “augment” bass.
-They extend the low frequency response of the speakers while reducing distortion in the midrange.
+They extend the low-frequency response of the speakers while reducing distortion in the midrange.
 Bass response and harmonic response are fused together in a seamless blend, maintaining full-range amplitude linearity and phase-response.

 Stealth™ Enclosures.
-The structure or body of a musical instrument, like a piano, violin or guitar, is designed to add rich and pleasing resonances to the sound of the strings.
+The structure or body of a musical instrument, like a piano, violin, or guitar, is designed to add rich and pleasing resonances to the sound of the strings.
 Any sound created by the structure of a loudspeaker is distortion so all resonances should be eliminated.
 Vandersteen Stealth™ enclosures eliminate these distortions by virtually eliminating resonances, minimizing baffle dimensions and covering the remaining surfaces with non-reflective materials, and carefully contouring all edges.
 Vandersteen speaker enclosures are acoustically inert.
-All structural panels are made from proprietary constrained-layer-damped materials and heavily braced.
+All structural panels are made from proprietary constrained-layer-damped materials and are heavily braced.
 Vandersteen Model Seven Mk II speakers have additional carbon fiber layers applied inside and out with a high-pressure, high-temperature autoclave.

 cohesive by design…